 It wasn’t just the French who caused trouble.
 In 1685 the Duke of Monmouth, an illegitimate son of King Charles II, landed a rebellious force at Lyme Regis, where they were joined by 14 men from Sidmouth.
 After the rebellion failed, rebel fugitives were supposedly hidden in nearby caves.
 During the Anglo-Dutch Wars of the 17th century many locals were caught up in the fighting, including a Mr John Haycraft, who was killed in 1665 after being ‘shote through ye bowells’.

 The First World War was as dreadful for the population of Sidmouth as the rest of the country.
 In total, 116 men were killed in active duty during the war, either through disease, accidents or enemy fire.
-One local woman is also recorded as a casualty of the war, Ms Mary Gertrude Tindall (37), who in 1917 was nursing wounded soldiers in Exeter when she became ill and died.
+One local woman is also recorded as a casualty of the war, Ms Mary Gertrude Tindall (37), who , when nursing wounded soldiers in Exeter in 1917, became ill and died.
 The Sidmouth Observer wrote at the time that she was:

 “… undoubtedly, an inspiration to others, and her brightness and cheerfulness infected others with whom she came into contact.”